 The tuition-free registration period for courses begins approximately two weeks before classes begin each semester.
 The specific dates are available each term from the Office of the Registrar.
 Students identified as being eligible to register for tuition-free courses will be able to register at their assigned time online, over the phone with the Office of the Registrar, or in person at the Abbotsford, Chilliwack, or Mission campus.
 Those who wish to register earlier than the tuition-free period may do so on a full-fee basis.
 This is done by contacting the Office of the Registrar, and those who choose this option will not be able to revert back to tuition-free status regardless of space available.

-Students who are senior citizens are responsible for the appropriate application fee, ancillary fees, and semester fees as well as any mandatory supplementary course fees (if applicable).
+Older adult students are responsible for the appropriate application fee, ancillary fees, and semester fees, as well as any mandatory supplementary course fees (if applicable).